-Thanks to Norway and their new banknote project, we are now seeing evidence of commercialization of good design taking place where politics tends to be the norm.
-The country decided to hire eight different designers to submit proposals for redesigned currency that will be circulated in 2017 by communicating “The Sea” in an appropriate manner.
-In the end, a combination of the two designs from two different firms were chosen for the front and back, evolving the theme to give the bank notes a traditional and modern look.
+Thanks to Norway and their banknote project, we are seeing evidence of commercialization of good design taking place where politics tends to be the norm.
+The country decided to hire eight different designers to submit proposals for redesigned currency that starting circulating in 2017 by communicating “The Sea” in an appropriate manner.
+A combination of the two designs from two different firms were chosen for the front and back, evolving the theme to give the bank notes a traditional and modern look.

-Currently, Norway’s banknotes give a lot of credit to influential Norwegians, which is typically the norm when it comes to currency.
-With this new theme of modern art being proposed, we see a big turn away from the norm to see how currency can really pay homage to the country without playing a face to the banknote.
-What is most impressive is the fact that the new designs are not just interesting but also quite beautiful.
+Norway’s banknotes had given a lot of credit to influential Norwegians, which is typically the norm when it comes to currency.
+With this newer theme of modern art, we see a big turn away from the norm and see how currency can really pay homage to the country without playing a face to the banknote.
+What is most impressive is the fact that the designs are not just interesting but also quite beautiful.

 The Snøhetta Design firm’s original proposal contrasted pixelated backs with timeless black and white photos of the Norwegian denomination on the front.
 Their concept consisted of showing the beauty of boundaries that Norway is all about, by showing the contrast of hard and soft, the pixilation vs. raw imagery.
 The current design helps support Norway’s international image with a strong coastal influence.
 The cubical pattern on the back represents the different materials and colors of the Norwegian culture as well as communicating the expression of the wind force and waves of sea.
 These elements vary from banknote to banknote depending on the different highlighted theme and denomination.